 - A series of co-design workshops involving a range of practitioners to understand how traditional housing development and construction processes could be changed to ensure that the benefits of offsite manufacturing can be realised.

-We will work with partners to consider options for future policy following the report’s publication.
+We are working with partners to consider options for future policy following the report’s publication.